CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Background

 \paragraph{Query plan.} A query plan is a tree of operations that describes how a specific DBMS executes a SQL statement.
 A query plan can be obtained by executing a query with the prefix \lstinline{EXPLAIN}.
-Query plans typically include the number of estimated rows, called \emph{cardinalities}, for operations that affect the number of subsequent rows. \Autoref{lst:motivation} shows the two query plans for the two queries of the running example in lines 11--26.
+Query plans typically include estimated cardinalities for operations that affect the number of subsequent rows. \Autoref{lst:motivation} shows the two query plans for the two queries of the running example in lines 11--21.
 The first query uses a \lstinline{LEFT JOIN}, and its query plan includes three operations: \lstinline{cross join}, \lstinline{scan}, and \lstinline{scan}.
 The second query uses an \lstinline{INNER JOIN}, and its query plan includes four operations: \lstinline{cross join}, \lstinline{filter}, \lstinline{scan}, and \lstinline{scan}.
 The structural difference between both query plans is the location of operation \lstinline{filter}, as the predicate \lstinline{(c0<1)OR(c0>1)} in the \lstinline{ON} clause of both queries is part of the \lstinline{cross join} of the first query plan, but is a separate operation \lstinline{filter} in the second query plan.
 For the first query plan, the estimated cardinality 20 of the root node \lstinline{cross join (left outer)} is determined based on the predicate as well as the two estimates for the number of records in tables \lstinline{t0} and \lstinline{t1}, which are 13 and 5.
-For the second query plan, the number of estimated rows for \lstinline{cross join} is 60; here, the estimate is partly based on the \lstinline{filter} operation, which is estimated to return 12 rows.
-In this work, when we refer to the expected number of rows of a query, we refer to the query's root node.
+For the second query plan, the estimated cardinality for \lstinline{cross join} is 60; here, the estimate is partly based on the \lstinline{filter} operation, which is estimated to return 12 rows.
+In this work, when we refer to the estimated cardinality of a query, we refer to the query's root node.